 A small suburb with a rich Italian history

 Carlton may be a small suburb, but it packs a punch with its rich Italian migrant history that brought along with it the food that many know and love.
-In this northern Melbourne neighbourhood, expect to find the very best of gelati, pizza, pasta, and coffee – all of which are in abundance in the neighbourhood’s epicentre, Lygon Street.
+In this northern Melbourne neighborhood, expect to find the very best of gelati, pizza, pasta, and coffee, all of which are in abundance in the neighborhood’s epicenter, Lygon Street.

-Popular places for a mean bowl of Bolognese are D.O.C.
-Espresso, 400 Gradi, and Brunetti – all along Lygon Street.
-Toto’s Pizza House, Australia’s first pizzeria established in 1961, deserves an honourable mention.
-Others worth visiting are Olivomare, Tiamo and Il Cantuccio.
-For some festival fun, look out for the Lygon Street Festa, one of Australia’s largest outdoor annual street festivals.
+Popular places for a mean bowl of Bolognese are 400 Gradi and Brunetti, both along Lygon Street.
+Others worth visiting are Capitano Carlton and Tiamo.
+For some festival fun, look out for the Melbourne Italian Festa at Lygon Street, one of Australia’s largest outdoor annual street festivals.

-KarteFoto von Mat Connolley (CC BY-SA 3.0) bearbeitet
+Mapphoto by Mat Connolley (CC BY-SA 3.0) modified

 - 2